Charles Delvaux de Fenffe: Teaching

 Charles Delvaux, who was interested in the burgeoning industry, hesitated to continue practicing medicine, but in 1810, the door to teaching opened for him.
 Ultimately, he would practice all three.
-In 1810, an decree from the Grand Master of the University of France, Louis de Fontanes, entrusted him with the chair of physical sciences at the Imperial Lyceum of Liège.
+In 1810, a decree from the Grand Master of the University of France, Louis de Fontanes, entrusted him with the chair of physical sciences at the Imperial Lyceum of Liège.
 The following year, on September 25, 1811, the Faculty of Sciences was established as part of the Academy of Liège.
 Charles was among the four professors and taught physics and chemistry.
 He was promoted to the rank of university officer.
 He was then appointed to the Academic Council and obtained his doctorate in sciences, a very rare diploma at the time.
 His zeal and piety, stemming from his religious education and heavily influencing his teaching at the Imperial Lyceum, his conformity, and his loyalty to the regime, earned him a certain esteem from the ruling power in Paris.

 In 1814, he was appointed by Johann August Sack, the general governor of the Lower Rhine, to teach at the Gymnasium, which replaced the lyceum.

 In 1817, William I, King of the Netherlands, founded the University of Liège, and Charles Delvaux joined the Faculty of Sciences.
 He taught physics, general chemistry applied to the arts, and metallurgy until the reorganization of 1835.
 Afterwards, he focused solely on chemistry, both general and applied.
 He served several times as dean of the faculty and in 1832, he was rector of the university for one year.